walterhiggins/WMPJS/README.md

 Our updated roll() function now takes a parameter which says how many sides the dice should have.
 The type of parameter this function takes is of type 'Number'.
 Functions can take parameters of any type, Numbers, Strings (text), Booleans (true or false), even other functions!
 We'll see an example in the next recipe of a function which takes another function as a parameter.
 Remember - functions are just values like anything else in Javascript so they too can be assigned to variables (as we've already seen) or passed as parameters (as we'll soon see).

 ### Default parameter values
+What happens if you call dice.roll() *without* passing a parameter?
+You can see for yourself by issuing this command at the in-game prompt:

+    /js dice.roll()

+You should see `NaN` as the result. *NaN* is short for *Not a Number* in Javascript and it means the computed value - the result of the math operations that is - was not a number.
+Do you know why?
+Our function always expects a number (how many sides the dice has) and if we don't give it one then the math won't work as expected.
+Wouldn't it be nice if, when no number is passed to `dice.roll()` it just assumes that we want the roll of a six-sided dice?
+Six-sided dice are after all the most common type of dice.
+Let's make another minor change to the *roll* function:

+    var roll = function( sides ) {
+      if ( typeof sides === 'undefined' ) {
+        sides = 6;
+      }
+      var result = Math.random();
+      result = result * sides;
+      result = Math.floor(result);
+      return result;
+    };
+    exports.roll = roll;

+What I've done here is add 3 new lines of code near the top of the *roll* function.
+The rest of the function remains unchanged.

+    if ( typeof sides === 'undefined' ) {
+	  sides = 6;
+	}

+The *if* statement is how decisions are made in Javascript.
+It's used to test something (a condition) and if the test is true then the code inside the `{` and `}` curly braces (called the 'if block') is executed.
+In english, we'd write the above code like this.

+    if there is no 'sides' parameter then let sides be equal to 6

+We'll look at the `if` statement in more detail in later recipes.
+All you need to know for now is that it can be useful for controlling how our programs behave under different conditions.
+The code inside the round brackets `typeof sides === 'undefined'` returns the type of the sides parameter.
+If no parameter was supplied then it will be of type *undefined* in which case we set the sides parameter to a default value of 6.
+Once you've edited and saved your dice.js file, make sure to issue the `/js refresh()` command at the in-game prompt and then issue the following statements:

+    /js var dice = require('dice');
+	/js dice.roll(20);
+	/js dice.roll();
+	/js dice.roll(4);
+	/js dice.roll();

+You should see a random number output for each of the above calls.
+The *roll* function is now robust enough to handle parameters and use a sensible default value of 6 if no parameters are given when it's called.

 ### Assiging to the exports variable
 Since the only purpose of the roll variable inside of our modules is to be attached to the exports variable we can save ourselves a line of code by simply assigning the function expression directly to exports.roll without using the intermediate `roll` variable.